JerJohn15/stock-quotes-and-recco/README.md

 New Release features will be updated here.

+###Release v2.1
+- Renamed 'app.js' to 'Routes.js'
+- Updated readme
+- Created [wiki](https://github.com/JerJohn15/stock-quotes-and-recco/wiki/Login-and-Registration) for Demo 1 of  Login / Registration Feature

 ###Release v2.0
 - Added demo 1 of Login / Registration Feature (Login and Registration views within a modal)
 - Converted 'NavigationBar' and 'App' components to JSX (from ES6).
 - Placed the Home page title and description from 'App' component into its own component 'Home' (more on this in my upcoming [wiki section](https://github.com/JerJohn15/stock-quotes-and-recco/wiki).
-- Added IndexRouting  to app.js
+- Added IndexRoute  to Routes.js
 - Updated test, in 'serverTest.js', to reflect new title on home page.
 - Reorganized Project Directory js files (see *Layout of Project* section)

 To view demo of this feature go [here](http://i.giphy.com/xT0BKmlPnq0sxa0qpa.gif).(*buttons don't work yet, only the abilities to close the modal*)

 **Note:**
 - In order to run this recent update, you will need to install the most recent version of react-router (currently 2.0.0).
-- A wiki will be created soon to explain in detail how I implemented part one of the login and registration feature, to clarify any confusion within the code.
+- I've created a wiki which explains how I implemented this demo.
+You can read about it [here](https://github.com/JerJohn15/stock-quotes-and-recco/wiki/Login-and-Registration).

 ###Release v1.2
 - Added tests for the 'ExchangeRates' component (see ComponentsTest in test folder).